You got your drone. But you’re a newbie. Now what? First, here’s an overview of the rental process:

 How to fly

-On average it takes about 20-30 minutes to get comfortable flying a DJI Phantom.
+On average it takes about 20-30 minutes to get comfortable flying a DJI drone.
 The design and controls are intuitive, like a video game controller.
 Please take a few minutes to watch the intro video below that will familiarise you with the controls until you’re familiar with the basics.

 Here is a slightly longer version.